-Much of the research on prerequisites has focused on their effectiveness in a program's curriculum.
+Much of the research on prerequisites has focused on its effectiveness.
 The effect of prior knowledge has been tested statistically through correlation of prior coursework and final grades in the target course, and by correlation with special pretests at the start of the target course.